Crosslinks is a not-for-profit organisation which is funded by the disability services that we provide to our participants.

 National Disability Insurance Agency (NDIA)

 The NDIA is an independent statutory agency.
-Their role is to implement the National Disability Insurance Scheme (NDIS), which will support a better life for hundreds of thousands of Australians with a significant and permanent disability and their families and carers.
+Their role is to administer the National Disability Insurance Scheme (NDIS), which supports a better life for hundreds of thousands of Australians with a significant and permanent disability, their families and carers.
 The NDIS is an insurance support scheme of the Australian Government that funds costs associated with disability.
 The scheme was legislated in 2013 and went into full operation in 2020.
 Find out more

-Western Australian government – Depart of Communities – Disability Services
+Western Australian Government – Department of Communities (Disability Services)